audreyfeldroy/favicon-cheat-sheet/README.rst

 ICO File
 --------

 An .ico file contains an icon at multiple sizes.
-In your .ico, create these:
+In favicon.ico, create these:

 ======= =======================================================================
 Size    Purpose